 Located in the heart of the Netherlands, Utrecht University is one of Europe's leading research universities.
 The university consistently ranks in the top 100 universities in the world on international rankings and currently ranks 34th in the world for law on the Times Higher Education World University Rankings 2018.

 Utrecht University offers a challenging study and work environment with innovative and dynamic courses that are at the forefront of both national and international law.
-The Faculty of Law is one of the three largest faculties within the University of Utrecht and is also one of the oldest.
-It is housed in ten historical buildings in the heart of the city, and due to its wide range of disciplines, renowned research facilities and outstanding Law Library, also occupies a prominent place in society overall.
+Located in the heart of the city, the Faculty of Law is one of the three largest faculties within the University of Utrecht and also one of the oldest.
+The faculty conducts research in a wide range of disciplines; exchange students can choose from a unique selection of courses in the areas of European law, human rights law and criminal law.

 The following is a selection of classes taught in English during the 2018-2019 academic year.
 For a complete list, including course descriptions, consult the Information for Exchange Students School of Law web site.